 The course presents concepts to understand the fundamentals of thermodynamics and heat transfer amongst fluids.
 It enables the understanding the basics of heat transfer related to various aspects of conduction, convection and radiation.

-Pre-requisite: PHY 1022 Co-requisite: None
+Pre-requisite: PHY 1022

 AME 3211 Advanced Aircraft Structures and Systems II (11B) (3,3,6-4)